Prophecy67/p67-awstools/README.md

 - **Save credentials immediately**: The new access key will only be displayed once
 - **Update applications**: Remember to update any applications using the old access keys
 - **Test thoroughly**: Verify that the new credentials work before discarding the old ones
-- **Regular rotation**: Consider automating this process for enhanced security
+- **Regular rotation**: Consider automating this process for enhanced security compliance

 ### 3. Security Group Auditor (`sg_auditor`)

-The [`sg_auditor`](P67_awstools/sg_auditor.py) tool performs comprehensive security analysis of your AWS Security Groups across all regions, identifying potential security risks and compliance issues.
+The [`sg_auditor`](P67_awstools/sg_auditor.py) tool performs comprehensive security analysis of your AWS Security Groups across all regions, identifying potential security risks and helping ensure compliance with security best practices.

 #### Usage